microsoft/azure-iot-edge-cv-model-samples/README.md

 ## Contents
 * [Azure ML Training](https://github.com/microsoft/azure-iot-edge-cv-model-samples/tree/master/Azure%20ML%20Training): contains a notebook to train the state-of-the-art object detection YOLOv3 based on this Keras implementation [repository](https://github.com/qqwweee/keras-yolo3) with Azure Machine Learning.
 * [IoT](https://github.com/microsoft/azure-iot-edge-cv-model-samples/tree/master/IoT): contains the IoT solution presented in the guide as well as a notebook to quickly set up an Azure IoT Hub via az commands.
+* [MLOps](https://github.com/microsoft/azure-iot-edge-cv-model-samples/tree/master/MLOps): contains an end-to-end MLOps implementation of the IoT solution above from the training of YOLOv3 on the VOC dataset to the deployment in a **dev-qa-prod** environment with Azure DevOps.

 ## Contributing